 I would respectfully suggest that the merchant performance score doesn’t really have much value past identifying obvious issues when the score is very low (or very high).

 Two examples of that:

-- A merchant that I used to manage at a leading agency switched agencies (not my fault).
+- A merchant that I used to manage at a leading agency switched agencies (not my fault!).
 Looking at their performance score a month later their “order approval” score jumped to 100%.
-They sold furniture with high commissions, long lead times and high cancellation rates so this just wasn’t possible.
+They sold bespoke furniture with long lead times and very high cancellation rates so this just wasn’t possible.

 - The merchant I wrote this article for – the one I keep referring to, doesn’t have a score at all.
 That tells me they haven’t made a single sale on Awin.

 Merchant scores only use the top 3 affiliates

 If you are comparing yourself against other merchants you should also be aware that the network performance score is calculated using the top affiliates for the merchant.
 Awin don’t publish the details, but an old Awin employee told me it was the top 3.

 It isn’t a cheat – it’s the only way a score like this can work and return sensible results.
 Comparing programs of different ages with different policies, active affiliates and clickthrough rates would be next to impossible if there wasn’t some sort of limit.

 However, it does mean the numbers can be skewed based on who those top 3 affiliates are.
 Cashback sites tend to have a much higher conversion rate for example, so if you work with cashback and your main competitor doesn’t the scores may look very different.

 As an affiliate and a merchant I only really use these scores to identify possible issues with a program – I don’t worry about them otherwise.